 Further information is set out in the Scheme's Statement of Investment Principles, which is available on request (see below).

-Changes to the benefits and the potential impact of equalising GMPs
+Changes to the benefits provided by the Scheme

-There have been no changes to benefits provided by the Scheme over the period since 31 December 2017.
+There have been no changes to the benefits provided by the Scheme over the period since 31 December 2017.